 Shop-Vacs although “handy”, have limited capability in an industrial environment.

-SysTech was asked to assist with equipment design and supply of central vacuum system components for a Ft.
-Washington, PA based manufacturer of circuit board backing material, used in smartphones and tablets.
-Due to high demand, the manufacturer needed to increase its production capacity to maintain contracts with OEM manufacturers that include Apple, Microsoft, and Samsung.
+SysTech assisted with equipment design and supply of central vacuum system components for a Philadelphia, PA based manufacturer of circuit board backing material, used in smartphones and tablets.
+Due to high demand, the manufacturer needed to increase its production capacity to maintain contracts with OEM manufacturers including Apple, Microsoft, and Samsung.

-The manufacturer uses high temperature kilns to bake a proprietary blend of materials, which includes silicone and graphite, into circuit board backing material.
+The manufacturer uses high temperature kilns to bake a proprietary blend of materials, including silicone and graphite, into a circuit board backing material.
 Each circuit board is configured in a designated mold.
 The kilns are small, housing a few pounds of mold material and require individual care.
 This care includes housekeeping within and around the kilns once baking of the materials has finished.
 During the heating process, the graphite blend expands within the molds and the overflow settles on the lower levels of the kiln.
 The waste material is a grainy particulate that is difficult to clean up manually.
-Stringent quality control of the process requires that any waste material be properly collected and sent to waste.
+Stringent quality control of the process requires any waste material be properly collected and sent to waste for disposal.

 SysTech planned the filtration, explosion and electrical systems per the engineer’s design requirements.
-The basic premise of the new cleaning system was that the end user did not want to utilize individual vacuum units, but instead have a central system.
-The objective was to enable the manufacturer to exceed all necessary quality control housekeeping protocols set forth by their customers and adhere to explosion safety precautions.
+The basic premise of the new cleaning system was for the end user to have a central vacuum system, instead of individual vacuum units.
+This enabled the manufacturer to exceed all necessary quality control housekeeping protocols set forth by their customers and adhere to explosion safety precautions.
 In addition, the customer wanted to automate the cleaning system as much as possible, doing away completely with lost productivity caused by portable vacuums breaking down or needing to be cleaned.
 Their Shop-Vacs could not comply with these important requirements.

 Vacuum System Design